-Filip Springer (born 1982) is a graduate of the Interdisciplinary Liberal Arts Programme at the Adam Mickiewicz University in Poznań, (specialising in Cultural Anthropology).
+Filip Springer (born 1982) is a graduate of the Interdisciplinary Liberal Arts Programme at the Adam Mickiewicz University in Poznań (specialising in Cultural Anthropology).
 As a photoreporter and journalist, he has published in Poland's prestigious periodicals: the magazines Polityka and Przekrój, the newspaper Rzeczpospolita, the journal Tygodnik Powszechny.
-Grants have been awarded by the Ministry of Culture and National Heritage (2010) and the National Cultural Centre's Young Poland initiative (2012).
+He was awarded grants by the Ministry of Culture and National Heritage (2010) and the National Cultural Centre's Young Poland initiative (2012).

 Sympathy for the ugly